JonGerhardson/Qtanon/Readme.md

 It is useful however for doing things like removing the names of people before pasting something into chatGPT, etc.

 Input: txt, md, doc, docx, odt

-Output: csv (named entity list); markdown or text for "anonymized" files.
+Output: csv (named entity list); markdown or text for altered version of input file

 To reiterate however: **This is not a cyber security tool.
 Nothing is encrypted, there are probably bugs, etc. It is just an overly complicated find and replace tool**.